lgilpin/academic-website/content/project/reasonableness-monitors/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "An adaptable framework to supplement decision making systems with commonsense knowledge and reasonableness rules."
+summary = "An adaptable framework to supplement decision-making systems with commonsense knowledge and reasonableness rules."

 # Slides (optional).
 #   Associate this page with Markdown slides.